 You can also take a guided walk with an Aboriginal guide on an Indigenous Heritage Tour to learn about the local Aboriginal people, their stories and their relationship with Kings Park.

-For those with limited time, the City Sightseeing Bus runs tours through Kings Park and Botanic Garden, stopping at key areas within the park.
+For those with limited time, the Perth Explorer Bus runs tours through Kings Park and Botanic Garden, stopping at key areas within the park.

 Two years after the settlement of the Swan River Colony in 1829, most of the area now designated as Kings Park and Botanic Garden was set aside for 'public purposes' by Lieutenant Governor James Stirling and Surveyor General John Septimus Roe.